learn-co-curriculum/dsc-probability-density-function/README.md

 Let's plot the density plot for data in the `Height` column using seaborn `distplot()`.
-We shall create label and prettify this plot here to highlight the powerful visualization abilities of seaborn.
-For this data, we shall be plotting:
+We'll be plotting:

 * a Box and Whiskers plot
 * a histogram
-* Non parametric Kernel Density Estimation plot
+* a non-parametric Kernel Density Estimation plot
 * Parametric distribution fit plot
-* Provide options for customizations using keywords object specific _kws{}

-.. all in a single go.
+... all in one single go.

 ```python